NO MESH HERNIA REPAIR

 HERNIA REPAIR SURGERY

 Hernia repair surgery is considered to be a simple procedure, but there can be complications.
 About 1 million hernia procedures are performed in the US every year.
-Gilbert-based hernia repair plastic surgeon, Dr. Jude LaBarbera, helps patients in Scottsdale, Phoenix and other surrounding Arizona areas overcome this condition.
-Most of Dr. LaBarbera’s hernia patients are young athletes.
+Gilbert-based hernia repair plastic surgeon, Dr. Jude LaBarbera, helps patients in Scottsdale, Chandler, Mesa, Glendale, Gilbert, Paradise Valley, Phoenix and other surrounding Arizona areas overcome this condition.
+Most of Dr. LaBarbera’s hernia patients are young athletes in search for the best hernia surgeons in Phoenix Arizona.

 Incisional hernias – the intestines bulge via the abdominal wall at a previous surgery site.
 This type of hernia can be found in anyone who has had abdominal surgery, even small incisions from laparoscopic surgery